Southern Cross Cable Network gains FCC approval for new system

 The Southern Cross Cable Network’s NEXT cable system is set to go ahead following the US Federal Communications Commission's (FCC) landing license approval.

-The new system will land at Hermosa Beach, California, and interconnect into Southern Cross’ existing data centre locations in Los Angeles (Equinix LA1 and CoreSite LA1), and Silicon Valley (Equinix SV1, Equinix SV8 and CoreSite SV1).
+The new system will land at Hermosa Beach, California, and interconnect into Southern Cross’ existing data center locations in Los Angeles (Equinix LA1 and CoreSite LA1), and Silicon Valley (Equinix SV1, Equinix SV8 and CoreSite SV1).

 The US$350 million Southern Cross NEXT project will be a high capacity express route, providing the low latency data-centre connectivity between Sydney, Auckland, and Los Angeles, as well as connections to Fiji, Tokelau and Kiribati.